 ::: Senior Fellows

 Brandon M. Terry graduated magna cum laude from Harvard College with an AB in Government and African and African American Studies and received an MSc in Political Theory Research as a Michael von Clemm Fellow at Corpus Christi College at the University of Oxford.
 He earned a PhD with university distinction in Political Science and African American Studies from Yale University, where he was also a Ford Foundation Predoctoral Fellow and a recipient of the Sterling Prize, in 2012.
-Upon completing his term as a Prize Fellow at Harvard, Brandon will begin his appointment as Assistant Professor of Political Science at the University of Chicago.
+Upon completing his term as a Prize Fellow, Brandon will begin an appointment as Assistant Professor of African and African American Studies and Social Studies at Harvard University.

-In addition to this project, Brandon is also working on a thematic philosophical study of black nationalist thought in the United States tentatively titled, Sovereignty, Soulcraft, and Suffering.
-His broader academic interests also include Black intellectual and political thought, contemporary political theory, continental philosophy, aesthetics, 19th and 20th century US history, the philosophy of race and racism, questions of poverty, crime, and incarceration in political and social theory, and the aesthetics and sociology of hip-hop and black youth culture.
+In addition to this project, Brandon is also working on a thematic philosophical study of black nationalist thought in the United States tentatively titled, Sovereignty, Soulcraft, and Suffering and other research projects on the political thought of Martin Luther King, Jr. and civil rights historiography.
+His broader academic interests also include Black intellectual and political thought, contemporary political theory, continental philosophy, philosophical aesthetics, 19th and 20th century US history, American political development, the philosophy of race and racism, questions of poverty, crime, and incarceration in political and social theory, and the aesthetics and sociology of hip-hop and black youth culture.